Nostrathomas0/languapps/review/README.txt

-Kerneling Phantom by HTML5 UP
+Phantom by HTML5 UP
 html5up.net | @ajlkn
-Languapps connects and sets up applications of language Web design Free for personal and commercial use under the CCA 3.0 license (html5up.net/license) This is Languapps, a network of discussion about language learning strategies.
+Languapps connects and sets applications of language Web design Free for personal and commercial use under the CCA 3.0 license (html5up.net/license) This is Languapps, a network of discussion about language learning strategies.
 Developers testimonials from people who are learning language colorfully bare.
 This business networking